wp-plugins/reaction-buttons/readme.txt

 1. Shows a german default installation with Reaction Buttons and some clicks on them.

 == Changelog ==

+= 0.9.2 =
+* Added the possibility to activate cookies in the backend, so that you can only vote once on that browser.
+(Anyone with malicios intent can circumvent that pretty easily of course...)

 = 0.9.1 =
 * fixed issues with spaces